-Lady Baby is not wrong in her love of these mini muffins, though.
-They’re incredibly delicious and super simple to throw together for a crowd.
+Lady Baby is not wrong in her love of these mini muffins.
+They’re incredibly delicious and strike the perfect balance of pumpkin and chocolate.

 Also?
 Bite-sized foods are super fun for toddlers to eat.

-Other fall breakfasts we love, love, love: Vegan Orange Cranberry Muffins / Apple Chai Spiced Yogurt Parfaits / Baked Maple Bacon Donuts / Vegan Pumpkin Biscuits with Maple Butter / Southwestern Breakfast Burrito Bowls
+Other fall breakfasts we love: Vegan Orange Cranberry Muffins / Apple Chai Spiced Yogurt Parfaits / Baked Maple Bacon Donuts / Vegan Pumpkin Biscuits with Maple Butter / Southwestern Breakfast Burrito Bowls

 - Nonstick cooking spray, like this avocado oil spray